dulldesk/covid-cashier/src/text/instructions.md

 # instructions
 Hello world!
 This text document should contain instructions about how to play Covid Cashier.

-- Coffee
-- Tea
+Be sure to add spaces at the end of newlines.

 My grandfather picks up quartz and valuable onyx jewels.
 Send 60 dozen quart jars and 12 black pans.